panitw/easy-rpm/README.md

 An array of changelog lines or a function called to create an array of lines containing the changelog.
 This will add the `%changelog` to the spec-file.

+_NOTE:_ You will still have to adhere to the changelog syntax to use this properly for more information read the [Fedora packaging guidelines on Changelogs](http://fedoraproject.org/wiki/Packaging:Guidelines#Changelogs)!

 #### options.dependencies
 Type: `Array<String>`
 Default value: `[]`